icub-tech-iit/.github/profile/README.md

 collaboration with several research lines at IIT, international academic partners, as well as a selected number of industrial stakeholders.

 [**🌐 iCub Tech website**](https://www.iit.it/web/icub-tech)

+## 🔗 Useful resources

+### 🛠 `HW Support`
+To get support for robot maintenance and more in general for hardware-related issues, please visit our [robot specific tickets system](https://github.com/robotology/icub-tech-support) on GitHub.

+### 🗣️ `Community`
+To discuss general topics and SW specific questions, please visit our [community](https://github.com/robotology/community).